A History of Its Industries, Railroads and Inventions

 Keeping It Cool: The Ice Business

-The Granger Glass Factory
+The Mount Pleasant Glass Factory

 The Country's Only Linen Thread Mill